uberVU/coffeescript-style-guide/README.md

 <a name="module_imports"/>
 ## Module Imports

-[Mozaic.js](github.com/ubervu/mozaic) uses [require.js]() for dependency management and module loading.
+[Mozaic.js](http://github.com/ubervu/mozaic) uses [require.js](http://requirejs.org) for dependency management and module loading.

-When creating a module, the `define` statement should be on the top of the file, before everything else, say comments.
+When creating a module, the `define` statement should be the first statement in the file, before everything else, say comments.

-Each module required should be placed _on a separate lines in an alphabetical order_.
+Each module required should be placed _on a separate line in an alphabetical order_.
 Where needed, modules should be grouped in the following order:

-If using a module system (CommonJS Modules, AMD, etc.), `require` statements should be placed on separate lines.

 1. Import needed third party librarys
 2. Import Mozaic core modules
 3. Import application level modules

-If needed (eg. when topping 80 character/line) the variables exposed by each module should be placed on separate lines as well.
+_Note_ If needed (eg. when topping 80 character/line) the variables exposed by each module should be placed on separate lines as well.

 ````coffeescript
 define [